OfficeDev/open-xml-docs/docs/how-to-create-and-add-a-paragraph-style-to-a-word-processing-document.md

 method to create and add a named style to a word processing document using the Open XML SDK.
-The following code example shows how to open and obtain a reference to a word processing document, retrieve a reference to the style definitions part of the document, and then call the <span class="keyword">CreateAndAddParagraphStyle</span> method.
+The following code example shows how to open and obtain a reference to a word processing document, retrieve a reference to the style definitions part of the document, and then call the **CreateAndAddParagraphStyle** method.

 To call the method, pass a reference to the style definitions part as the first parameter, the style ID of the style as the second parameter,